-Design is the preparation for prototyping.
+Designing is the preparation for prototyping.
 It describes how the product how will look and work.
 It will include drawings and description of use.

 Prototypes can be global or local.
 Global prototypes depict the entire system at various levels of fidelity.
 Local prototypes model specific parts of the system.
 Early prototypes should be low fidelity global prototypes to insure a cohesive general design.
 Higher fidelity local prototypes can be used to test specific usability.
 Also prototyping can be throw-away, incremental and evolutionary.

 After a prototype is constructed the product can be evaluated by users.

 Other User Centered Design Process

 There are other forms of UI development.
 For example participatory design which constantly involves the potential users or clients.

 - Scenario Based Design which focuses on scenarios, short descriptive alternative descriptions of use, to develop the design.
 During the course, we will frequently use scenario based design to inform and describe our designs.

 - eXtreme programming which focuses on the actual process of implementation.

 - Conceptual design which is centered on developing ideas for the UI.